Mark Mahoney

 Mark Mahoney (born 1957) is an American tattoo artist.
 He is considered as the founding father of black and grey art with a single needle.

 Biography

 Mark Mahoney grew up in Boston, Massachusetts.
 After a brief stint at the School of the Museum of Fine Arts, he became a tattoo artist.

 He owns and is the principal artist at the Shamrock Social Club on Sunset Boulevard in Hollywood, Los Angeles, California.

 He has tattooed the celebrity clients Kelly Osbourne, Lady Gaga, David Beckham, and Brooklyn Beckham.

+He took Dr. Woo as an apprentice.